Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning.rst

    .. figure:: /_static/images/lightning/rtl-enter-pass.png
     :width: 60%

+   .. note:: You can add the password to your password manager for convenience.

 #.
 Once in RTL, click **"On-chain"** then click **"Generate Address"**

    .. figure:: /_static/images/lightning/rtl-generate-address.png
     :width: 60%

 #.
-Send money to the generated address to add funds to your lightning wallet:
+Send bitcoin to the generated address to add funds to your lightning wallet:

    .. figure:: /_static/images/lightning/rtl-address-generated.png
     :width: 60%

    .. note:: Please do not send money to the address pictured above as we will not receive it.
-If you are intent on sending us money please `head here <donate.start9.com>`_
+If you are intent on sending us money please `head here <https://donate.start9.com>`_

 #.
 Once your sats confirm on-chain you'll see this: